inbzar/docs/apps/docs/content/modules/orders/orders.md

 After a payment has been captured, it can be refunded either fully or a specific amount of it.
 This is useful if items of an order has been returned or swapped, or if an order has been edited.
 The payment can be refunded using the `PaymentService`'s [refund method](../../references/services/classes/services.PaymentService.mdx#refund).

-The Medusa backend also provides payment admin APIs that you can use to retrieve, capture, and refund the payment.
+The InBzar backend also provides payment admin APIs that you can use to retrieve, capture, and refund the payment.

 ---